Skip to main content

 • SMO 3: International Standards on Auditing

-The Technical Board of Accounting (JTC) and the financial sector regulators—Superintendent of Banks (SBP), Superintendence of Insurance and Reinsurance (SSRP) and National Securities Commission (SMV)—are responsible for setting auditing standards in Panama.
+The Technical Board of Accounting (JTC) and the financial sector regulators— Superintendency of Banks (SBP), Superintendency of Insurance and Reinsurance (SSRP), and the Superintendency of Securities Market (SMV)—are responsible for setting auditing standards in Panama.
 The JTC, SMV, and SSRP have adopted ISA while the SBP requires ISA or U.S. Generally Accepted Auditing Standards issued by the Auditing Standards Board of the American Institute of Certified Public Accountants for audits of financial institutions.

 To support members’ implementation of the standards, the CCPAP has established a Professional Practice Commission responsible for working with NOCOFIN, monitoring changes and modifications to the standards, providing comments on IAASB exposure drafts, and including ISA in its continuing professional development activities and seminars.
-Additionally, the CCPAP has communication channels to share information and international developments in the area through its website, technical blogs, and newsletters.
-Lastly, the CCPAP reports collaborating with universities to incorporate ISA into their accountancy curricula.
+Additionally, the CCPAP has communication channels to share information and international developments through its website, technical blogs, and newsletters.
+Lastly, the CCPAP reports it is collaborating with universities to incorporate ISA into their accountancy curricula.

 Current Status: Sustain